diegoaugusto/ProductApp/README.md

 - Client: Angular 6 project composed by components used to show the product list, create new products, show the details of a product and it contains operations to delete and edit existing products.
 - Server: Spring Boot application created to provide the REST services used by the client module.

+Access the [Products API](ProductsApi.md) to see examples of how it works.

 ## Tutorial
 After accessing http://localhost:8080, you will see the following screen:
 ![Initial Screen](./images/1-init.png)